Stamford service audio: 22min

 See you in the sanctuary.

 Rev. Dr. Nathan Hart is a pastor at Stanwich Church in Greenwich, CT.
 He grew up as the youngest of four siblings in a loving household in Holland, MI.
 His grandfather and great-grandfather were pastors, and his father worked for the church as a Discipleship Director.
 As a young child, Nathan felt his own call to Christian ministry, telling his second-grade teacher that he was going to be a pastor when he grew up.
 Following that early sense of calling, Nathan graduated with a degree in Theology and Communications from Hope College and earned his Masters of Divinity from Princeton Theological Seminary.
 At Princeton, Nathan’s God-given giftedness for preaching was discovered, as he was awarded the Jagow Award in Homiletics.
-During his seminary years, Nathan worked for the NY Yankees chaplain and conducted “board room Bible studies” for Wall Street men.
+This passion for preaching would later be developed as he earned a doctorate in the subject from Gordon-Conwell Theological Seminary in 2017.
+During his Princeton years, Nathan worked for the NY Yankees chaplain and conducted “board room Bible studies” for Wall Street men.
 Through this experience, Nathan began to feel a specific calling to serve in the New York metropolitan area.
 His first call after seminary was to Brookville Reformed Church on the north shore of Long Island.

 Nathan and his wife Nancy have two children and live in Greenwich, CT.